 Finally, if you’re stuck between 2 to 3 potential options for your main Tinder profile pic, see how many right swipes (aka.
 Likes) it takes to get 10 (or 20) matches for each one.
 The one that racks up matches the quickest wins its spot in the primary position.

 Or if you want the app to automatically test out each one, then rotate the most popular photo into the primary position you can enable Tinder's Smart Photos feature.

 You’re only as attractive as your worst photo.

 Don’t shoot yourself in the foot by having 4 great photos, and then the one of you blackout drunk, dressed up as Wonder Woman on Halloween.
 Guess which one she’s going to remember right before she swipes left or “forgets” to respond to your icebreaker message?

 Getting feedback from women on your photos is essential.
 Not only will it help you weed out the losers and pick your 3-5 best shots, but it also allows you to lead with your strongest one.

 As long as you can browse the web and you’re able to count, you can do it.
 It’s easy, so unless you love spending your nights alone, there’s no excuse for having a terrible photo on Tinder.

 Now that we’ve covered the importance of gathering opinions on your photos, let’s talk about the types of photos that commonly work well.
 These are the ones you should be searching your Facebook albums for, and taking more of over time as you strive to continually improve your photos and attract hotter women…

 Think of choosing photographs for your Tinder profile like marketing yourself.
 You want to highlight your best features – physical and otherwise.

-Females tend to be more visual than males.
-That means with every profile photo you display, she’s likely going to imagine herself in that frame right next to you.
+Dating apps are all about the visuals.
+With every profile photo you display, she’s likely going to imagine herself in that frame right next to you.